silbermm/silbernagel.dev/priv/posts/2023/01-08-distributed-sqlite-with-elixir.md

 exec litestream replicate -exec "/app/bin/server"
 ```

-> Be sure to remove the migration script from fly.toml since we are doing it in a different step now
+> Be sure to remove the migration script from fly.toml since we it runs in the run.sh script now.

 Now update the `Dockerfile` to use this new script to start the app:

 ```
 COPY run.sh /scripts/run.sh
-RUN chmod 777 /scripts/run.sh
+RUN chmod 755 /scripts/run.sh

 CMD ["/scripts/run.sh"]
 ```

-Deploying should now start using litestream restore the database on deploys and push backups when data changes.
+Deploying should now start using litestream to restore the database on deploys and push backups when data changes.
 You can verify in the monitoring interface of fly.
 Look for something similar to the image below:

 ![Fly logs showing that litestream is running](/images/fly-logs.png "Fly Logs")

 ## Distributing

-With all of this in place, things would work great if you only wanted to run one instance of you app.
+With all of this in place, things would work great when running one instance of you app.
 But as soon as you add another node things get out of wack.

 Lets see this in action -- Scale the app to 2 and see what happens to the data.